 A Justice of the Peace must be present at the official count in addition to electoral officials conducting the count and any scrutineers who attend to observe the process.

-You can provide updates to your campaign team but we request that public statements about the results are not made ahead of the declaration of the official results.
+You can provide updates to your campaign team but we request that public statements about the results are not made ahead of the declaration of the official results by the Electoral Commission through the vote.nz website or other means.